pkivolowitz/CSC3510-S-2024/projects/p3/README.md

 ## Partner rules

-You can work solo or with a partner.
+You can work with a partner.

 ## What to hand in